Skip to main content

 • If the dataset consists of an analysis of image based data, is it based on a biological hypothesis or other proposed discovery about the patho-physiological basis of cancer?

-Applications are reviewed monthly by the TCIA Advisory Group to assess their utility to the TCIA user community.
+Applications are reviewed quarterly by the TCIA Advisory Group to assess their utility to the TCIA user community.
 Proposals which contain supporting non-image data (e.g. patient outcomes, training classifiers/labels, tumor segmentations) are highly preferred to those which lack these characteristics.
 The Advisory Group is composed of staff from the National Cancer Institute (NCI) who are experts in cancer imaging, informatics and related technologies.
 The current membership includes:

 • Janet Eary, Associate Director, NCI Cancer Imaging Program